UncleBrick/theweaversheart.github.io/README.md

 ⚙️ Technical
 Hosted with GitHub Pages
-Designed and maintained by Richard Tester (UncleBrick)
+Designed and maintained by Richard "UncleBrick" Tester

-© 2025 Richard Tester (UncleBrick).
+© 2025 Richard "UncleBrick" Tester.
 All rights reserved.
 Unauthorized use, reproduction, or distribution of this material is prohibited.